isomerpages/nlb-biblioasia/_holding-area/Providing Independent and Non Partisan Views: The Nominated Member of Parliament Scheme.md

 [^11]: “Conviction Disqualifies Seow as NCMP,” _Straits Times_, 10 January 1989, 1.
 (From NewspaperSG)

-[^12]: Parliament of Singapore, Constitution of the Republic of Singapore (Amendment No. 2) Bill, vol. 54 of Parliamentary Debates: Official Report, 29 November 1989, col. 695, https://sprs.parl.gov.sg/search/#/report?sittingdate=29-11-1989.
+[^12]: Parliament of Singapore, Constitution of the Republic of Singapore (Amendment No. 2) Bill, vol. 54 of _Parliamentary Debates: Official Report_, 29 November 1989, col. 695, https://sprs.parl.gov.sg/search/#/report?sittingdate=29-11-1989.

 [^13]: Parliament of Singapore, Constitution of the Republic of Singapore (Amendment No. 2) Bill, col. 695.